 If you love snapping cool pictures with your smartphone using Instagram but don't know what to do with those square shots, then try making your own canvas print.
 Instead of tossing down the cash for square picture frames or paying up to $20 a pop for a professional small canvas print, try this easy DIY that rings in around $5.
 Pick up a square canvas at your craft store along with Mod Podge, which is basically the adult version of white glue.
 And no need for fancy photo paper; basic printer paper works wonderfully.
-So select your favorite print, and get ready for a picture-perfect project.
+Just select your favorite print and get ready for a picture-perfect project.

 What You'll Need:

 - 6-by-6-inch square canvas

 - Square picture

 - Paper cutter or scissors

 Select a picture that you'd like for creating the print.
 Resize the image using your computer until it is 6 by 6 inches and then print using the best printer settings.
 Gather the other materials for creating the canvas print before getting started.

 Use a paper cutter to trim the image, creating a perfect square.
 You can position the print over the canvas to double-check its size, trimming as needed.